caphil/calmclaw/README.md

 ## Safety

 > [!WARNING]
-> Early-stage project.
+> - Early-stage project.
 The agent has full terminal access, LLM outputs can be unpredictable.
 Review commands carefully.
 There are no safeguards in place.
 If you want real isolation, run this in a Docker container or VM.
+> - Save your files before running CalmClaw.
 ---

 ## Setup